 Tips for Working at Home: 2.
 Set Ground Rules with Those Around You

-Set your working hours (see tip 4) and ensure that your friends and family know this and respect it.
-You are NOT available for coffee, for long lunches, or play!
+Set your working hours (see tip 4) and ensure your friends and family know and respect this.
+You are NOT available for coffee, long lunches, or play!
 Your friends and family probably wouldn’t disturb you at an office with questions that can easily wait until you get home – but if a home is your office, they may not show the same restraint.
-Many friends and family will also think that as you work from home, you can stop for coffee or a long lunch at a moment’s notice!
+Many friends and family will also think that as you work from home, you can immediately stop for coffee or a long lunch!
 Ensure that everyone understands that interruptions are for urgent matters only.

 Tips for Working at Home: 3.
 Prepare for Work – Physically and Mentally

 Have breakfast, take a shower, and get dressed.
 You don’t have to wear a suit – but don’t stay in your pajamas!
 Getting dressed first thing in the morning prepares you for work – it gets your mindset in the right place.
-Don’t turn the computer on to check emails as you walk past the study first thing in the morning (I am guilty of this one!)
-Suddenly you realize it’s lunchtime, and you are still in your PJs with a stinking headache cos you haven’t had breakfast (let alone a shower!)
+Please don’t turn the computer on to check emails as you walk past the study first thing in the morning (I am guilty of this!)
+Suddenly, you realize it’s lunchtime, and you are still in your PJs with a stinking headache cos you haven’t had breakfast (let alone a shower!)
 Make sure you are in the right mindset for the day.
 Start the day properly.

 Tips for Working at Home: 4.
 Set Regular Hours – and Stick to Them